Terms and Definitions: C

 six lines.
 The first line of the couplet cross-rhymes in the

 third, fourth, or fifth syllable of the eighth line.

 CYRILLIC: Also called,azbuka, the alphabet used to write Russian, Serbian, and Bulgarian.

 The name comes from the 9th-century Greek missionary Saint Cyril, who traveled

 from Byzantium to convert Slavic races of Moravia to Christianity.
 Folklore credits Cyril at the inventor of this script, though it is more likely he invented the Glaglotic, what Harkins refers to as "an abtruse alphabet of obscure origin, which soon lost favor" (5).
-Cyrillic, modeled largely on the Greek alphabet, rise to replace Glaglotic, though Cyril retained credit.
+Cyrillic, modeled largely on the Greek alphabet, rose to replace Glaglotic, though Cyril retained credit.
 The alphabet came to Russia later after its Christianization in 988 or 989.
 Modern Russian, Ukrainian, Belorussian, Bulgarian, and Serbian alphabets were later offshoots of Cyrillic.
-Peter the Great simplified the alphbet in 1708, so the lettering required less ornate design, and later modifiers removed four characters as redundant in 1918.
+Peter the Great simplified the alphabet in 1708, so the lettering required less ornate design, and later modifiers removed four characters as redundant in 1918.
 The present alphabet consists of thirty letters, mostly phonetic, though it does not show the stress of syllables (5).

 CYWYDD (plural, cywyddau):